Abdellah-Nsila/42Cursus/Milestone 2/fract-ol/Readme.md

  - imaginary part: `2abi + bi`

  ## Comdition in code
- - Finally we need just to calculate the real part and imaginary part, and add them, and check if the result diverge to inifity, because we dont have time to wait to infinity we just take a value like `4` to check if its greater or smaller than,if it is smaller we color on black, otherwise we color usig diffrent color to set a depth to diverge
+ - Finally we need just to calculate the real part and imaginary part, and add them, and check if the result diverge to inifity, because we dont have time to wait to infinity we just take a value like `4` to check if its greater or smaller than,if it is smaller we color on black, otherwise we color using diffrent color to show depth variant

+ # Zoom behavioure
+ - The key is to set a dimension to you plan , create a plan and zoom in/out